Return to top

 Ingredients for poolish pizza dough on a white background.

 Making a poolish might be unfamiliar to you, but I promise it’s worth it.
-It really isn’t much different than making regular pizza dough, and the end result is so delicious!
-Here is how to make next level pizza dough:
+It really isn’t much different than making regular pizza dough, and the end result is so delicious.

-Mix Dry Ingredients: For the first step, whisk together the flour and yeast in a large bowl.
+Mix Dry Ingredients: I start by whisking together the flour and yeast in a large bowl.

 Dry ingredients for pizza dough mixed in a bowl.